fioprotocol/fio-bundles/README.md

 The following parameter is required and will be read from a resource file within the application.
 * `NODEOS_API_URLS` - FIO API URLs, indicating the Fio API nodes to use.
 A minimum of two API nodes are required.
 The expected value is `https://myfioapi.myfio.com,https://herfioapi.herfio.com,...`.
 These nodes are utilized in a round-robin fashion, as a means of load balancing across the given nodes.

-In addition to these parameters, timers, address refresh/cool down durations, etc., are set directly in the config during initialization.
+In addition to these parameters, there are several optional parameters as well timer intervals, address refresh/cool down durations, etc., which are defined in the application config.

 Items of note;
 * The DB is queried for new wallets, and new addresses for each wallet (max of 500/wallet) every 2 minutes